*Visit was in March before the tightening of dine-in measures

 As usual, the restaurant was packed with customers waiting for a table during dinner.
 Those who understand Korean would know that the name of the restaurant loosely translates to Meat house and at one glance it looks like a full BBQ restaurant

-The tables were very spaced out and could only house about 10 tables of 4s at the first floor.
-The atmosphere was kind of chaotic, smoky and noisy with the usual buzz and chatter at any Korean barbeque restaurants.
+The tables were very spaced out and could only house about 10 tables of 4s on the first floor.
+The atmosphere was kind of chaotic, smoky and noisy with the usual buzz and chatter at any Korean barbeque restaurant.